guillaume-soulard/jfsql/README.md

 ####Attributes
 Select the file attribute to return as a result of the query.

+* file : select the Java File object or full file or directory name (path + name)
 * name : get the name of files or directories
 * owner : get the owner of files or directories
 * path : get the path